It seems like animation is everywhere… television ads, social media feeds, YouTube, billboards.

 Not only are they highly appealing, but one of the biggest benefits of animated videos is their retention value.
-Animated videos have a way of staying fresh in the viewers’ minds long after they’ve been watched.
+They have a way of staying fresh in the viewers’ minds long after they’ve been watched.

 This is why animation is fantastic for education!

 Many institutes and brands already employ animation to explain curriculum, ideas and products.
 And since the pandemic, this eye-catching, attention-grabbing format has jumped to even greater heights.

 Animation is a powerful tool.
 But like any tool, it has to be used right.

 You need to be careful and strategic if you want to attract, engage and convert optimally.

 Broadly put, there are two categories that can use animation for education: Educational institutes (colleges, schools, e-learning platforms) and business owners or brands.
 Each requires its own distinct approach to content creation.

 In case it even needs to be said today, animation is not just for children anymore.